 San Antonio has more than 2,300 acres of parks, linear parks and trails for you to enjoy during your visit to the Alamo City.
 City parks, natural areas, creekside trails and dog parks are located throughout the area.
 Look for what to do in San Antonio and you'll find plenty of great locations to hike, bike, birdwatch and even kayak as you explore all that the city has to offer through outdoor recreation.
+In February 2021, San Antonio was named a Bird City Texas.

 Enjoy a variety of outdoor events and activities any time of year you visit San Antonio.
 So many fun things to do in San Antonio!
 Rent a SWell Cycle to ride along the River Walk, join a scheduled San Antonio birding walk in an area park or take a guided kayaking trip on the San Antonio River.
 Segway tours and pedal pub excursions are available, too!
 Of course, check with each company listed for changes they may be making due to COVID-19.